-While some claim cocoa clogs pores which result in acne, others believe that cocoa promotes circulation to your skin and actually makes your skin radiant and healthy looking.
-So, healthy or unhealthy?
+While some claim cacao clogs pores which result in acne, others believe it promotes circulation to your skin and actually makes your skin radiant and healthy looking.
+So, cacao, is it healthy or unhealthy?

 Cacao, tree of the Gods